We need your consent to display map services

 By clicking on "Accept" you agree to the data processing by Google.

-In the Warburg Group's ESG committee, which combines the expertise of Warburg Bank's Portfolio Management together with Warburg Invest and Marcard, Stein & Co, all exclusions are continuously reviewed and adjusted if necessary.
-In order to make well-founded assessments of the severity of controversies, active dialogue is sought with selected companies.
+In the ESG Investment Committee of the Warburg Group, which combines the sustainability expertise of our ESG management with the portfolio management of Warburg Bank, as well as that of our subsidiaries Warburg Invest and Marcard, Stein & Co, all exclusions are continuously reviewed and adjusted as necessary.
+In order to make well-founded assessments of the severity of controversies, we engage in active dialogue with selected companies.

 Warburg's Portfolio Management looks at the sustainability performance of a country or company using the MSCI ESG rating.
 This aggregates environmental, social and ethical aspects together into a rating on a scale from AAA to CCC.
 Countries or companies with a rating lower than BBB are excluded from the sustainability universe.